-Surrendering to the Kiln: Ceramic Artist Sarah Wells Roland & The Village Potters Clay Center
+Surrendering to the Kiln: Ceramic Artist Sarah Wells Rolland & The Village Potters Clay Center

 In Conversation with Emily Chambers Sharpe

-I’ll never tire of making beautiful pots, but making potters has become one of my deepest passions. — Sarah Wells Roland
+I’ll never tire of making beautiful pots, but making potters has become one of my deepest passions. — Sarah Wells Rolland

 Sarah Wells Rolland is the owner and founder of The Village Potters Clay Center in The River Arts District in Asheville, NC.
 Sarah is an instructor, mentor and professional ceramic artist.
 The Village Potters was completely destroyed by Hurricane Helene.